vinstic-myshell/myshell-doc-en/product-manual/robot-creative-workshop/README.md

 > **System Prompt:** You are an assistant tasked with analyzing emotions in speech data.
 The user will paste a piece of text, and you will evaluate the speaker's response.
 Give a rating of 1-10 (10 being the highest).
 Explain the reason for the rating.
 >
 > **User:** Hi, thank you for calling Contoso Pharmacy.
 Who am I speaking with today?
 I understand your frustration, Mary.
 Can you tell me what goal you're trying to achieve?
 Okay, great, let me take a look for you.
-I see here that you used regular Liptor, is that correct?
+I see here that you used regular Lipitor, is that correct?
 Okay, so I see that your doctor stopped prescribing these drugs in 2021.
 Is that correct?
 Okay, let me check for you.
 Sometimes there are gaps in the system that are not reported.
 Please wait a moment while I check to see if there are any records here.
 So according to the latest records provided to us by the doctor's office, your doctor prescribed these drugs from 2012 to 2021.
-Okay, according to the latest records, your doctor has now switched to a different type of drug - Metformin.
-Would you like us to prepare and dispense a 500mg Metformin prescription for you?
+Okay, according to the latest records, your doctor has now switched to a different type of drug - metformin.
+Would you like us to prepare and dispense a 500mg metformin prescription for you?
 You're welcome, Mary.
 Is there anything else we can help you with today?
 >
-> **Assistant:** Emotional rating: 8
+> **Assistant:** Emotion rating: 8
 >
 > The speaker in this text seems polite, helpful, and patient when addressing customer concerns.
 They take the time to check information, provide clear explanations, and offer assistance.
 However, the rating is not 10 because there are still hints of uncertainty in some parts of the conversation, which may not convey complete confidence to the customer.